Skip to main content

 Biography

-I am an anthropologist and specialise in the study of religion.
-My research to date has focused on the study of Christianity in postcolonial contexts.
-I have done long term fieldwork in the Republic of Benin, where focused on the study of Pentecostalism, and in the Huasteca region of Mexico where I studied an indigenous (Nahua) Catholic prophetic/millenarian movement.
+My research to date has broadly focused on studying Christianity in postcolonial contexts.
+I have done long-term ethnographic fieldwork in the Republic of Benin, where I focused on Pentecostalism, and in the Huasteca region of Mexico, where I studied an Indigenous (Nahua) Catholic prophetic and millenarian movement.

 Research interests